Konrad Niedźwiedzki

-Konrad Łukasz Niedźwiedzki (born 2 January 1985, Polish pronunciation: [ˈkɔnɾat ɲɛd͡ʑˈvʲjɛt͡ski]) is a Polish long track speed skater who participates in international competitions.
+Konrad Łukasz Niedźwiedzki (/pl/; born 2 January 1985) is a Polish long track speed skater who participates in international competitions.

 Personal life

 Konrad Niedźwiedzki was born in Warsaw, Poland.
 His father Krzysztof is coach of Polish national speed skating team.
 Konrad dated with Katarzyna Woźniak also speed skater.

 Olympic Games

 In the 2013 World Single Distance Championships in Sochi, Russia, Niedźwiedzki won the bronze medal in the men's team pursuit together with Zbigniew Bródka and Jan Szymański.
 The same result was reached at the 2014 Winter Olympics which was held at the same venue.